More secrets of China's Xinjiang camps leaked to foreign media

 Beijing denies any mistreatment of Uighurs or others in Xinjiang, saying it is providing vocational training to help stamp out Islamist extremism and separatism and to teach new skills.

-Reporting by John Ruwitch; Editing by Simon Cameron-Moore
+Reporting by John Ruwitch in Shanghai and Gabriel Crossley in Beijing; Editing by Simon Cameron-Moore